 The digital world around us is supported by the evolving ecosystem of applications and services.
 Data flowing into this ecosystem is consumed in use case scenarios that help businesses drive better insights.
 The process of turning ‘crude’ data into meaningful information makes it analogous to the oil running our machines.
-Now organizations are striving to reduce technology debt by utilizing machine learning algorithms and statistical models to derive business decisions.
+Now organisations are striving to reduce technology debt by utilising machine learning algorithms and statistical models to derive business decisions.

 Amy Withrow, global Data Center of Excellence Leader, Kraft Heinz; and Harpreet Singh, specialist leader, Deloitte Consulting LLP, offer insights on how data, technology and the human experience combine to run a kinetic enterprise.